broIsCoder/newsapp/README.md

-it uses news api , we have categories , inside of categories  ,we have page with 7 posts
+it uses news api , we have categories  , each page is each category